binario200/docs/user/kits/redstone.rst

 * Pastebin integration
 	* Collaborate with team mates with code snippets and log pasting for troubleshooting defects.
 * Defect tracking
-	* Mark gerrit changes with defect id’s to link to your defect system with Launchpad or HP Agile Manager
+	* Mark gerrit changes with defect idï¿½s to link to your defect system with Launchpad or HP Agile Manager

 Project Management
 ------------------

 You can manage project using Maestro user interface, or by editing the "forj-config" GIT repository (through Gerrit).

 Adding a new project
 ********************